 Fortunately I heard deep female snoring.
 Good.

 I read the footnote and saw that T.S.
 Eliot was quoting Charles Baudelaire; yet another famous poet I suppose I’ll have to read some day.
 So Miss Evans might have been quoting Baudelaire directly.
 Or she could have been quoting Eliot quoting Baudelaire.
 Or both.
-This too did not matter, really; what mattered was that she was nutcase.
-Contrary to what might seem logical, nutcases do not necessarily like to associate with other nutcases.
+This too did not matter; what mattered was that she was a nutcase.
+Contrary to what might seem logical, nut cases do not necessarily like to associate with other nut cases.
 I suppose I should only speak for myself, but I find my own insanity to be more than sufficient unto the day.
 I don’t need any help.

-I still hadn’t read more than a few lines while I was working all this out.
+Even after I had worked all that out I still had trouble reading more than few lines further.
 I was mostly just lying there thinking about what I’d already read, or what I could remember of it, as it was already rapidly disappearing from my brainscape.

 My jaw ached from where the coast guard guy had socked me, but I didn't seem to have any teeth loose.